Rosa chinensis aka Bengal Rose

 Bengal Rose, China Rose, Chinese Rose

-How to care for Bengal Rose
+How difficult is it to take care of Bengal Rose

 Bengal Rose is a low-maintenance plant that requires minimal attention, making it an excellent choice for beginners.